 SOWK 551 - FAMILY VIOLENCE (3)

 Theories of behavior accounting for family violence; methods of prevention, intervention, and treatment of intra-family violence.
-Prerequisite: Advanced standing, or permission of the instructor.
+Prerequisite: Advanced standing, or Regular Standing Second Year, or permission of the instructor.

 SOWK 552 - CLINICAL TREATMENT OF CHILDREN AND ADOLESCENTS (3)